Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 # SOFE 3650 Final Project Iteration 1: Establishing an Overall System Structure
 The focus of this section is to present the results of the activities that are performed in each of the steps in iteration 1 of the ADD design process.
-Step 2 till the end of step 7 will be focusing on iteration 1, where we will refine our requirements and quality attributes.
+Step 2 until the end of step 7 will be focusing on iteration 1, where we will refine our requirements and quality attributes.

 ## Table of Contents:
 - [Iteration 1 PDF](https://github.com/Sujeev-Uthayakumar/sofe3650-final-project/blob/master/Iteration%201/Project%20Deliverable%203%20Iteration%201.pdf)